 There was a time not so long ago that people simply trusted that their water was clean when they got it from their faucet.
 Eventually it was found out that the water wasn’t so clean after all, which is why nowadays plenty of people like you are searching for the best inline water filter they can get.
 The water filter takes out the contaminants in the water that can threaten the health of your family, and it sure can make the water taste and smell better.

 An inline water filter is when the filter essentially becomes a component of your water supply system.
 This can be installed in the water line to your faucet, or it can be put in as part of the line to your refrigerator water dispenser or icemaker.
-There are also models made to filter out the water supply to the whole house.
-There are even models specifically designed for RVs, or for washing machines.
+There are also models of water filters out there that supply to the whole house.
+There are even models of water filters specifically designed for RVs, or for washing machines.

 Using any of these is certainly cost-effective, especially when you consider the high cost of healthcare if you and your family get sick due to contaminated drinking water.
-It’s also a lot cheaper than simply buying bottled water, as that can get very expensive in the long run.
+It’s also a lot cheaper to buy a water filter than continuously buying bottled water, as that can get very expensive in the long run.

 So to help make sure you get the best for your needs, here are the best inline water filter options you can choose from.

 |Culligan IC 1 EZ-Change Inline Icemaker and Refrigerator Filtration System||Chlorine (but can be upgraded)||4 x 4 x 12.5 inches||For Fridge or icemaker||3,000 gallons|

 |Woder 10K-JG-1/4 Ultra High Capacity Inline Water Filter||Chlorine and many others||12.2 x 2.8 x 2.8 inches||Under sink, or fridge, icemaker||10,000 gallons|